Did the amount mentioned above stop you on your tracks? Don't worry; here's how you can save it without breaking a sweat.

 - Government Savings Schemes: The govt. of India offers many lucrative and safe savings schemes.
 It includes,

-- Sukanya Samriddhi Yojana (For girl child only): 7.6% interest; 21 years maturity tenure
+- Sukanya Samriddhi Yojana: It is one of the investment options for girl child with 7.6% interest; 21 years maturity tenure

 - National Saving Certificate: It is a government-backed form of savings account.
 6.8% interest rate; 5 years maturity tenure; offers tax benefit under section 80C of the income tax act